fledge-iot/fledge/docs/91_version_history.rst

 Release Date: 2019-05-22

-- **FogLAMP Core**
+- **Fledge Core**

     - New Features:

-       - The scope of the FogLAMP certificate store has been widen to allow it to store .pem certificates and keys for accessing cloud functions.
+       - The scope of the Fledge certificate store has been widen to allow it to store .pem certificates and keys for accessing cloud functions.
-       - The creation of a Docker container for FogLAMP has been added to the packaging options for FogLAMP in this version of FogLAMP.
+       - The creation of a Docker container for Fledge has been added to the packaging options for Fledge in this version of Fledge.
-       - Red Hat Enterprise Linux packages have been made available from this release of FogLAMP onwards.
-These packages include all the applicable plugins and notification service for FogLAMP.
+       - Red Hat Enterprise Linux packages have been made available from this release of Fledge onwards.
+These packages include all the applicable plugins and notification service for Fledge.
-       - The FogLAMP API now supports the creation of configuration snapshots which can be used to create configuration checkpoints and rollback configuration changes.
+       - The Fledge API now supports the creation of configuration snapshots which can be used to create configuration checkpoints and rollback configuration changes.
-       - The FogLAMP administration API has been extended to allow the installation of new plugins via API.
+       - The Fledge administration API has been extended to allow the installation of new plugins via API.

     - Improvements/Bug Fix:

-       - A bug that prevents multiple FogLAMP's on the same network being discoverable via multicast DNS lookup has been fixed.
+       - A bug that prevents multiple Fledge's on the same network being discoverable via multicast DNS lookup has been fixed.
        - Set, unset optional configuration attributes